spectrapulse/adventOfCode2024/README.md

 - Use a random language chosen by the `choose_language.sh` script
 - Not push any code from the current day on that repo
 - Not accept any outside contributions
+- If possible record myself coding the solution (will obviously not be possible on days I work)